Stability-AI/StableSwarmUI/README.md

 A Modular Stable Diffusion Web-User-Interface, with an emphasis on making powertools easily accessible, high performance, and extensibility.

-You can take it for a test-drive on [Google Colab](https://colab.research.google.com/github/Stability-AI/StableSwarmUI/blob/master/colab/colab-notebook.ipynb)

 ![ui-screenshot](.github/images/stableswarmui.jpg)

 Follow the [Feature Announcements Thread](https://github.com/Stability-AI/StableSwarmUI/discussions/11) for updates on new features.